logicchains/LPATHBench/writeup.md

 *Lua*

-Holy fuck it's fast; I wouldn't have thought a dynamic language would run faster than C# on Mono.
+Damn is it fast; I wouldn't have thought a dynamic language would run faster than C# on Mono.
 Mike Pall: the Einstein of just-in-time-compiler-writing.

 *Go*